 The goal of forest conservation is achieved only through influencing and encouraging and promoting protection, restoration and sustainable use of forest resources.
-This is only achievable through education primarily through schools and community groups.
+This is only achievable through education and working with the local population - primarily through schools and community groups.

 At Shimoni in southeast Kenya we have Shimoni Forest.
 Shimoni Forest is one of two remaining coral rag forests in Kenya.

 The Eastern Arc forests of Kenya are a remnant of a once continuous mosaic of unique forest that stretched from the Kenya-Somalia border to the border of Tanzania and Mozambique.
 Internationally recognized, this forest system is one of the 25 global biodiversity hotspots and is listed as one of the 11 ‘priority’ regions for international conservation investment.
 These unique and diminishing forest habitats support high levels of endemism and important populations of species that have wide-ranging but fragmented distributions.

 The Shimoni Forest is an IUCN – International Union for Conservation of Nature and Natural Resources – protected forest and home to diverse groups of plants species.
 The specialized flora that is found in this habitat supports and sustains rare and endemic species which are of particular interest to biological conservation and stringent management plans are needed to conserve the remaining forest areas within this region.

 The coastal forests of Shimoni form a thin strip of ‘coral rag forest’ and are formed on ancient coral reef exposed by falling sea levels, leaving limestone rock and shallow soils.